-The questions in this section refer to Document 2.
+Sectio on 2 The qu estions in this section refer to Document 2.
+This se ction has a possible 9 marks available.
+Answer all questions in the spaces provided.
 5 Give two words that identify the style of writing used in Document 2.
-[2 marks] 6 In paragraphs 2 and 3, the writer repeats questions beginning with 'what?' and 'why?' several times.
+[2 marks] Persuasive and conversational 6 In paragraphs 2 and 3, the writer repeats questions beginning with 'what?' and 'why?' several times.
 Give two reasons why she has done this.
-[2 marks] 7 Give one example of each of the following features being used to present a negative image of throwaway fashion. a) Emotive language [1 mark] b) Personal experience [1 mark]
+[2 marks] To emphasise her strong feelings about the waste involved in throwaway fashion To encourage the reader to think about throwaway fashion 7 Give one example of each of the following features being used to present a negative image of throwaway fashion. a) Emotive language [1 mark] 'utterly ridiculous' b) Personal experience [1 mark] 'like that one I had to step over this morning!'

+passfund ctionalskills.co.
 8 What is the meaning of the word 'spilling' as used in Document 2?
-[1 mark] 9 Identify one example of each of the following in Document 2. a) Fact [1 mark] b) Opinion [1 mark]
+[1 mark] It means overflowing, and emphasises the amount of waste there is.
+9 Identify one example of each of the following in Document 2. a) Fact Id model 'I have a knitting machine' [1 mark] b) Opinion [1 mark] 'no one will remember what you wore last week anyway!'